ulfk/dotnet-ai-workshop/instructions/6_RAGChatbot.md

 As you can see, it's aggressively prompting the LLM to use *only* the information from `closestChunks`, and not make up any other claims.
 It's also asking for a citation, though we're not using that yet.

 Try running it now.
-If you want, set a breakpoint on the line that calls `chatClient.CompleteAsync` and inspect the chat history being passed in.
+If you want, set a breakpoint on the line that calls `chatClient.GetResponseAsync` and inspect the chat history being passed in.
 Hopefully you'll see context relevant to your query.

 For example, if you pick product 130 (the Bluetooth speaker), you could have this conversation: